nathanielrb/mu-search-testing-framework/readme.md

 elasticsearch   /usr/local/bin/docker-entr ...
 Up      9200/tcp, 9300/tcp
 ```

-These need to be killed directly through Docker:
+These cannot be killed by Compose, and need to be shut down directly through Docker:

 ```
 # docker kill database elasticsearch